guyleonard/orthomcl_tools/README.md

 ```

 You will need to convert the presence_absence_grid.csv file into a phylip-like format.
 To do this you must do four things: 1) transpose the data, 2) remove the first line (header information), 3) insert spaces between the 'taxa' names and 0/1s and 4) add number of taxa and number of 'sites' to the top of the file.
 There are two perl 'one-liners' for 1) and 2) respectively, a sed command for 3) and 4) you can do manually.

+Before running extract_dollop_output_sequences_v2-fast.pl you will need to run 'dollop' from the PHYLIP package.
+This requires the phylip-like file you created in the step above, and possibly a user-specified tree topology.

 ## extract_dollop_output_sequences_v2-fast.pl